NLnetLabs/rotonda/components/rotoro.md

 MQTT is a well-defined, routable pub/sub messaging protocol.
 There's good support for relaying it anywhere through a broker (RabbitMQ, ZeroMQ, etc.).
 MQTT can use TCP, TLS/TCP and web-sockets as transport.
 It offers the typical things you'd need for a pub/sub system, e.g. managing and tracking subscriptions, QoS (At-most-once, At-least-once, Exactly-once).

 The same discussion as for web-sockets applies here.
 Additionally, I think, it's overkill for `Rotonda` to use MQTT internally.

+**ximon18:** Is not the key difference between MQTT and the other proposals above the higher level pub/sub and queueing properties which neither Web-Sockets nor raw TCP streams offer (without re-inventing them ourselves that is), and the deciding factor is thus whether or not these properties are needed or are at least desirable?
+To turn this on its head, shouldn't the choice of protocol be based on the match to some set of requirements that would need to be defined first?